GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 1. `git clone https://github.com/GoogleCloudPlatform/ml-on-gcp`

-1. `cd ml-on-gcp/gae_serve`
+1. `cd ml-on-gcp/sklearn/gae_serve`

-1. This samples demostrates how to deploy an App Engine service named `modelserve`.
+1. This sample demonstrates how to deploy an App Engine service named `modelserve`.
 If you prefer to deploy to the `default` service (for example, if this is the first App Engine service in your project, it must be named `default`), use the yaml files in the `default/` subdirectory by copying them over the yaml files in the root directory of this sample.

     - **Note that App Engine does not allow deleting the `default` service from your project.**